Dart-Code/Website/_docs/settings.md

 The port number to be used for the Dart analyzer diagnostic server.

 ## dart.analyzerInstrumentationLogFile
-The path to a log file for very detailed logging in the Dart analysis server that may be useful when trying to diagnose analysis server issues.
+The path to a log file for very detailed logging in the Dart Analysis Server that may be useful when trying to diagnose Analysis Server issues.
 For more information on capturing these logs, see [Analyzer Instrumentation Logging](/docs/logging/#analyzer-instrumentation).

 ## dart.analyzerLogFile
-The path to a log file for communication between Dart Code and the analysis server.
+The path to a log file for communication between Dart Code and the Analysis Server.
 For more information on capturing these logs, see [Analyzer Logging](/docs/logging/#analyzer).

 ## dart.dapLogFile
 The path to a log file for communication with the DAP debug adapters.
 This is useful when trying to diagnose issues with debugging such as missed breakpoints.